 The diagnosis is usually suggested by the history.
-The doctor may ask the child to hyperventilate (over-breathe) for 3 to 4 minutes while counting out loud and sometimes with the eyes shut.
-If an absence seizure occurs, the child will stop hyperventilating and will open their eyes.
-Hyperventilation will trigger an absence seizure in over 90 per cent of children with typical CAE, and is important in making the diagnosis.
+The doctor may ask the child to hyperventilate (over-breathe) for 3 to 4 minutes while counting out loud and sometimes with their eyes shut.
+If an absence seizure happens, the child will stop hyperventilating and will usually open their eyes.
+Hyperventilation will trigger an absence seizure in over 9 in every 10 children with typical CAE.
+This is important in making the diagnosis.
 Hyperventilation can also be done in the outpatient clinic.

 An EEG test is useful in confirming the diagnosis.
 The EEG may also be used to monitor response to treatment.
 No other tests such as a brain scan are required in CAE.
 If the absences are not controlled with treatment and continue to happen may times a day, or if there are lots of atypical features, children may need to have a magnetic resonance imaging (MRI) brain scan or genetic tests to make sure the diagnosis of CAE is the right one.

 CAE usually responds very well to treatment.
-The epilepsy medicines of choice are sodium valproate (Epilim), ethosuximide (Zarontin) and lamotrigine (Lamictal).
-Occasionally a combination of two of these medications may be required to completely control absences.
+The epilepsy medicines of choice are ethosuximide (Zarontin), sodium valproate (Epilim) and lamotrigine (Lamictal).
+Occasionally a combination of two of these medicines may be required to completely control absences.
 Rarely, the medicines topiramate (Topamax) and zonisamide (Zonegran) might be helpful.
 Some children may also benefit from the ketogenic diet if their absences are not controlled by any combination of epilepsy medicines.

 The outlook of typical CAE is excellent, with the majority of children becoming seizure free as they pass through puberty.

-About 70 per cent of children with CAE will have their absence seizures completely controlled with one or two epilepsy medicines.
+About 7 out of 10 children with CAE will have their absence seizures completely controlled with one or two epilepsy medicines.

-Approximately 10 per cent of children will develop other seizure types in adolescence, usually generalised tonic-clonic seizures.
+Approximately one in 10 children will develop other seizure types in adolescence, usually generalised tonic-clonic seizures.
 However these seizures are infrequent and usually respond to treatment with sodium valproate (Epilim) or lamotrigine (Lamictal).